 In Palermo stands a statue of an ancient king holding a snake.
 With its fangs bared, the snake suckles at the king’s breast.

 This unusual image is called Genius of Palermo.
 (In this instance, genius means protective spirit.)
-Even though the image is the city’s emblem and at least six Genius statues decorate the town, no one seems to agree on its meaning.
+At least six similar statues decorate the town.
+Even though the king-and-snake image is Palermo’s emblem, no one seems to agree on its meaning.

 One of the statues may provide a clue.
 A Latin inscription at its base, paraphrased, says that Palermo feeds its visitors and eats its own.